ncrawforth/gaplessmp3.js/README.md

 ### Properties
 * **currentTrack** - the index of the currently playing track.
 * **currentTime** - the position within the currently playing track (read-only).

+## To do
+* Add buffer size, download rate options.
+* If user skips to next track and it's already downloaded, don't redownload it.